gloriaawang/gloriaawang/README.md

 🎨 Actively engaging in science communication @ <ins>Carnegie Science Center (CSC)</ins> and leading student organizations @ <ins>University of Pittsburgh</ins>

+🚀 Pursuing biotech opportunities where I can leverage my analytical skillset as a data-driven software developer or consultant, combining computational/economic expertise with biological insights to drive innovation in cross-functional teams

 ---

 🧑🏻‍💻 Bioinformatics & Computational Skills

-My passion for computational biology combines advanced computer programming and biological research, where I leverage advanced tools and techniques for data analysis and visualization
+My background in computational biology combines advanced computer programming and biological research, where I leverage advanced tools and techniques for data analysis and visualization
 <details> <summary><i> &nbsp;Take a look at some of my bioinformatics experiences 👀</i> </summary> <br />
 <br />
 <p style="display: flex; justify-content: space-between; gap: 10px;">